4 Tips for Managing Your Small Business Finances

 I’ve Got My Eyes on You

 Take time out at least once a month to really examine where the money is going within your business.
 Do a simple analysis to figure out if there’s anywhere that you need to cut costs or invest more.
 You can create simple spreadsheets to do this in Excel, or you can purchase small business accounting software that can help do this for you, such as QuickBooks or Wave.
 Without analyzing your finances, you’ll never truly know what’s working and what isn’t in your business.
-If you want to grow, closely monitoring your finances is essential as it provides an objective gauge on performance and progress.
+If you want your business to grow, closely monitoring your finances is essential as it provides an objective gauge on performance and progress.